 One of the many joys of essential oil is its diversity and multi-use.
 You can use the oil with cold water in a diffuser for maximum effect, use in a burner (although note that heating the oils changes the chemical makeup and therefore can affect the efficacy) or as incense or with epson salts in a bath.
 There are multiple oils available for the support you are seeking so you can consider any aromatic preferences you may have.

 This also means that not every oil will give the same response to each person due to how different our bodies are and as with any medication, there are opportunities to try different oils to ensure you get the maximum benefit.

 As Annika’s knowledge grew she discovered more and more ways to use the oils to ensure a natural toxic-free lifestyle (you can even use them with pets, cleaning and gardening!).
 She is committed to supporting her customers to experience the same wellness benefits that she and her family did.

 Essentially Serene was launched in March 2020.
-If you are wanting to find out more about these wonderful gifts from nature and how you can incorporate into your lifestyle to reduce toxins and support yourself naturally, please visit her at www.essentiallyserene.co.uk
+If you want to find out more about these wonderful gifts from nature and how you can incorporate them into your lifestyle to reduce toxins and support yourself naturally, please visit her at www.essentiallyserene.co.uk

 Annika advises: Not all oils are pure (despite labelling) and will not provide full efficacy nor be completely safe.
 Caution is recommended when sourcing to ensure you are obtaining the most ethically sourced, safest oils and receive the full support and knowledge to get the maximum benefits.
 All recommendations are for dōTERRA oils only due to their known purity, ethical sourcing and safety.